sackn/diffeq/README.md

 I hope some of my knowledge can do you well and that you enjoy the textbook!

+## Classes that I have Taken
-Since I am a Freshman brief list of the classes I have taken:
+Since I am a Freshman, here is a list of relevant classes I have taken:

 ### Mathematics
 - __Calculus 1__ (AP Calculus AB -> 5, Math 2A)